Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 Because it helps you build an effective buyer’s journey.

-The better you understand the buyer’s journey, the more refined your marketing strategy will be.
+The better you understand the buyer’s journey, the more refined your marketing and sales strategy will be.
 Effective marketing strategies can work wonders to increase your conversion rate.

 However, every customer is different.
 Therefore, their customer journey is also different.
 That’s why you need to create detailed buyer personas.